Watch this video for the latest on the anatomy of a recall.

 And finally, the insertion submenu has several useful tools.

 The most important of the insertion submenu tools is the formula editor which takes LaTeX input to create high-quality "typesetting" within the Q and A fields.
 This is particularly useful when you wish to enter mathematic and scientific formulas.
+To read more about MathType, check here.
+The docs about ChemType are here.

 Below the Q and A icons are microphone icons